-A formal orientation program for all Residents is scheduled in the beginning of each Resident year and will last approximately 4 weeks.
+Pharmacy residents are required to attend the system orientation for all residents and fellows.
+System orientation begins June 17th at the Geisinger Medical Center campus in Danville, PA.
+A formal pharmacy orientation program for all residents is scheduled at the Geisinger Wyoming Valley campus following the system orientation and will last approximately 4 weeks.
 Residents are expected to complete all aspects of the orientation program and submit the completed orientation manual checklist to the RPD by the end of the orientation period.
-The orientation program consists of but is not limited to hospital orientation, Enterprise Pharmacy orientation, policy and procedure review, EPIC training, code, stroke, pharmacokinetic and anticoagulation certifications and research training.
-Orientation to the ASHP Accreditation Standards for PGY2 Pharmacy Residency Programs including the competencies, goals and objectives and a review of all residency requirements will be completed.
-Advanced Resident and Fellow Orientation is (insert date).
-Release from previous residency program will be discussed with current RPD upon match.
+The orientation program consists of but is not limited to hospital orientation, Enterprise Pharmacy orientation, policy and procedure review, EPIC training, code, pharmacokinetic and anticoagulation certifications and research training.
+Orientation to the ASHP Accreditation Standards for PGY1 Pharmacy Residency Programs including the competencies, goals and objectives and a review of all residency requirements will be completed.